 - Be well informed on agenda items and read the Board Packet in advance of meetings

 - Listen respectfully to others points of view

 - Participate in the open exchange of ideas

 - Participate in decision making

-- Represent the Credit Union to the public and to members
+- Represent and champion the Credit Union to the public and to members

 - Educate yourself about the needs of the members served by the Credit Union